georgekakarlis/sudoku-solver-RapidAPI/README.md

 Simple, yet useful! :)

+What I did was to actually call the API service from a dummy backend which I set with Express and it looks for the port:8000/solve and then the function does all the magic by res(ponse) and req(uest).
+And we don't get to solve the sudoku by ourselves :(

 NOTE***

-The application will not run with the API, because it is coming from RAPID API hub and it needs your personal key.
-I am not using .env files due to its simplicity of the project.
+The application will not run with this API key, because it is coming from RAPID API hub and it NEEDS your personal key.
+I am using .env file to cover up.